arkency/posts/posts/2015-05-06-how-to-store-emoji-in-a-rails-app-with-a-mysql-database.md

 > Oh, that's simple, it's just unicode, isn't it?

 The answer is: **no**.
 Unfortunately, MySQL's `utf8` character set allows to store only a subset of Unicode characters - only those characters that consist of one to three bytes.
-All characters that require 4 bytes would result in corrupted data in your database.
+Inserting characters that require 4 bytes would result in corrupted data in your database.

 <!-- more -->